 Carbondale Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of abuse, mistreatment or neglect while a patient at Integrity Healthcare of Carbondale, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one was the victim of abuse, mistreatment or neglect while a patient at Integrity Healthcare of Carbondale, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our nursing home attorneys can ensure your family receives the financial compensation your loved one deserves for their injuries.

 Call our law offices today at (888) 424-5757 to schedule an initial case evaluation at no charge to you.
 No upfront fees are required.